SINTEF-9012/ThingModel/README.md

 				.AndA.Location("localization", new Location.Point(42,51))
 				.AndAn.Int("nbChildren", 12);

-// The wharehouse store the objects var wharehouse = new Wharehouse();
+// The wharehouse stores the objects var wharehouse = new Wharehouse();

 // Create a websocket client